Frank Borman: Early life and education

 His friend's father told him that he knew Richard F. Harless, the congressman who represented Arizona.
 Harless already had a principal nominee for West Point, but Borman's friend's father convinced Harless to list Borman as a third alternative.
 Borman took the West Point entrance examination, but since his chances of a West Point appointment were slim, he also took the Army physical, and passed both.
 But the end of the war had changed attitudes towards joining the military, and the three nominees ahead of him all dropped out.
 Instead of reporting to Fort MacArthur on graduation from high school, he went to West Point.

 Borman entered West Point on July 1, 1946, with the Class of 1950.
 It was a difficult year to enter.
-Many members of the class were older than him, and had seen active service in World War II.
+Many members of the class were older than he, and had seen active service in World War II.
 Hazing by the upperclassmen was common.
 Another challenge was learning how to swim.
-He tried out for the plebe football team; his skills were insufficient but head coach Earl Blaik took him on as an assistant manager.
+He tried out for the plebe football team; his skills were insufficient, but head coach Earl Blaik took him on as an assistant manager.
 In his final year, Borman was a cadet captain, commanding his company, and manager of the varsity football team.

 Borman chose to be commissioned as a second lieutenant in the United States Air Force (USAF) on June 2, 1950.
 Before the United States Air Force Academy was built, the USAF was authorized to accept up to a quarter of each West Point graduating class.
 So that USAF officers graduating from West Point had equal seniority with those graduating from the United States Naval Academy, the entire class was commissioned four days ahead of their graduation.
-Borman graduated with his Bachelor of Science degree on June 6, 1950, ranked eighth in his class of 670.
+Borman graduated with a Bachelor of Science degree on June 6, 1950, ranked eighth in his class of 670.

 Borman drove back to Tucson with his parents in his brand-new Oldsmobile 88 for the traditional sixty-day furlough after graduation.
 He had split up with Susan while he was at West Point, but had since reconsidered.
 She had earned a dental hygiene degree at the University of Pennsylvania, and was planning to commence a liberal arts degree at the University of Arizona.
 He persuaded her to see him again, and proposed to her.
 She accepted, and they were married on July 20, 1950, at St. Philip's in the Hills Episcopal Church in Tucson.